fxsrt10/auto-scaled-service/README.md

 When everything is up and running you should receive a DNS of the ELB to go to

+When you're ready to spin it down just put:

+    ./autoscaleapp.sh -d -dr

 ### Notes
 If you want to manually run terraform yourself you just need to run the following commands and provide a file labeled credentials and a private and public key pair named mykey and mykey.pub